KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/check-modules-reference.md

 _Last updated: October 4, 2025_

 This page consolidates the material that previously lived in the P2.3 rollout documents.
-It should stay up to date as we evolve Stage 5 (`scripts/check-modules/index.ts`), the comparison harness, and the curated fixture set.
+It should stay up to date as we evolve Stage 5 (`scripts/check-modules/index.ts`) and the curated fixture set.

 ## Status snapshot

 - ✅ TypeScript implementation is the default Stage 5 runner.
-- ✅ Comparison harness (`npm run checkModules:compare`) can execute multiple commands, capture artifacts, and (when two runs complete) produce diffs for analysis.
 - ✅ CLI progress indicator renders live module throughput and emits a per-run Markdown summary under `.pipeline-runs/check-modules/`.
 - ✅ Stage 5 flags modules that import any non built-in dependency without declaring it in their own `package.json` (Node built-ins and the allowlist `express`, `node_helper`, `logger` are ignored).
 - ✅ README install and update sections now require a copy-pasteable fenced command block so users can run the instructions without manual reformatting.
-- 🔄 Follow-ups tracked here: extend harness diff coverage (README/HTML artifacts) and define warning/failure thresholds ahead of diff gating in CI.

 ## Check group configuration